 Techniques of Surgical Correction

 Over 200 techniques have been described for correction of the prominent ear.
 Conceptually, they can be subdivided into procedures that address an absent antihelical fold, procedures that reduce excess in the conchal bowl, and those that reduce prominent or enlarged lobules.
 Most of the latter techniques involve reshaping auricular cartilage, which can be accomplished through a number of cartilage-manipulating techniques such as suturing, scoring, and excision/repositioning, to name a few.
-Herein, the most commonly used technique for correction of an absent antihelical fold, originally described by Mustarde, is ...
+Herein, the most commonly used technique for correction of an absent antihelical fold, originally described ...